HushVoid/DeltaEngine/README.md

-HELO THIS IS MY COURSE PROJECT 3D ENGINE MADE WITH SDL + OPENGL3 IT'S VERY VERY JANKY SO YOU CAN LAUGH AT MY CODE AS MUCH AS YOU WANT but i'm still learning and that's grate
+HELO THIS IS MY COURSE PROJECT 3D ENGINE MADE WITH SDL + OPENGL3 IT'S VERY VERY JANKY SO YOU CAN LAUGH AT MY CODE AS MUCH AS YOU WANT but i'm still learning and that's great